3D Rendering¶

 mesh = None

-# Loop through the specified time steps
+# Loop through the time steps

 surface = pv.wrap(field.as_vti(point_data=True)).contour(isosurfaces=[0.5])